UBC-CS/cpsc100/notes/week09/week09_summary.md

 Week 9 Summary
 =======================

-This week we will finish up with queues, and then move on to Graphs as a new data structure.
+This week we will continue talking about how the internet works and how AI has changed the world!